 STRATEGIES are identified for our objectives.
 Strategies describe the specific mechanisms and processes by which each objective will be achieved.
-Similarly our key priorities describe particular core areas of focus and our annual key priorities for the coming fiscal year.

 PERFORMANCE MEASURES are quantitative and qualitative measures used to signal organizational progress toward our goals.

 HEALTH PERFORMANCE STANDARDS measure progress against the operational mandatory areas that the FNHA is tracking.
 Clear performance measures and standards with annual targets allow us to meaningfully assess our work and make changes, where needed, to reach our goals.
 The FNHA performance measurement approach is aligned with and contributes to a much broader evaluation agenda, which will assess progress of the tripartite partners toward the commitments we have collectively made in the health plans and agreements.